MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 Use background operations to send requests that Dataverse processes asynchronously.
 Send a request this way when you don't want to maintain a connection awaiting potentially long running operations.

 Dataverse immediately responds that the request is accepted.
 When the operation completes successfully, you can retrieve the result.
-You can poll the `backgroundoperations` table or use two other methods to get notified when an background operation completes.
+You can poll the `backgroundoperations` table or use two different methods to get notified when a background operation completes.

-Background operations requires that the operation performed is defined as a custom API.
+Background operations require that the operation performed is defined as a custom API.
 More information:

 - [Create and use custom APIs](custom-api.md)
 - [Retrieve data about custom APIs](custom-api-tables.md#retrieve-data-about-custom-apis)